-The three main problems that can prevent Quicken from accessing the Internet are:
+The two main problems that can prevent Quicken from accessing the Internet are:

 - Your Web browser cannot establish a secure connection